 Laurel A. Christensen, Ph.D. is currently Chief Audiology Officer for ReSound.
 In this role she leads all aspects of audiology for the company including new product trials, audiology input to marketing, and global audiology relations which encompasses training and product support to subsidiaries world-wide.
 In addition to her position at ReSound, she holds adjunct faculty appointments at Northwestern and Rush Universities.
 She served as an Associate Editor for both Trends in Amplification and the Journal of Speech and Hearing Research.
 She currently serves as an Editorial Consultant for several other professional journals.
 She is a member of the Executive Board of the American Auditory Society and a member of the Advisory Board for the Au.D.
 Program at Rush University.
 Dr. Christensen received her Master’s degree in clinical audiology in 1989 and her Ph.D. in audiology in 1992 both from Indiana University.

-Tammara Stender, Au.D. is Director of External Relations, Global Audiology for GN Hearing.
+Tammara Stender, Au.D. is Director of Global Audiology External Relations for GN Hearing.
 The Global Audiology groups, located in Copenhagen and Chicago, conduct research and development trials from a patient and hearing professional perspective for our new products.
-In addition to her position at ReSound, she is also an Adjunct Faculty member at Rush University in Chicago.
+Prior to joining GN ReSound in 2003, Tammy was an Audiologist for Orlando Regional Healthcare in Orlando, Florida, where she provided pediatric diagnostic and amplification services.
+She earned her Master of Science degree in Audiology from Vanderbilt University, and her Doctor of Audiology degree from the University of Florida.
+In addition to her position at ReSound, she has held Adjunct Faculty positions at Northern Illinois University and Rush University in Chicago.

 Financial: Tammy Stender is employed by ReSound.
 She is an adjunct faculty member at Northern Illinois University and Rush University.
 Non-financial: Tammy Stender has no non-financial relationships to disclose.